Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Evansville, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network providers with points-of-presence in nearby hubs such as Indianapolis or Nashville.
-Private network connections can be established to ensure low-latency performance.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Evansville.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated circuits to the nearest major hubs, primarily Chicago.

 Power Analysis